Article Last Updated: November 2023

 For instance, choking and vomiting are not uncommon.

 However, drinking this salt flush certainly has fewer side effects than a chemical laxative and is completely natural.

 Salt Water Flush At Night

-Salt Water Flush On Full Stomach?
+Salt Water Flush On A Full Stomach?

-Disclaimer: This salt water discharge is not associated with Master Cleanse and is not a quick solution to lose weight.
+This salt water discharge is not associated with Master Cleanse and is not a quick solution to lose weight.
 Nor will it give you permanent weight loss.